noahehall/theBookOfNoah/_javascript.md

     2. measure current app performance
     3. eliminate unnecessary downloads
     4. add compression
-  - the end goal isnt to make your site perform fast on any device, it is to make users happy
+  - the end goal isn't to make your site perform fast on any device, it is to make users happy
-    1. the majority of time users spend in your site isnt waiting for it to load, but waiting for it to respond t otheir actions
+    1. the majority of time users spend in your site isnt waiting for it to load, but waiting for it to respond to their actions
   - respond to users immediately; acknowledge user input in under 100ms
     1. applies to most inputs, anything clickable/toggles/animations
       - does not apply to touch drags/scrolls
     2. always provide feedback for actions that take longer than 500ms to complete
   - when animating/scrolling, produce a frame in under 10ms
-  - maximine main thread idle time
+  - maximize main thread idle time
   - keep users engaged; deliver content in under 1000ms or users attention will start to wander, and their perception of dealing with the task is broken
-    1.
   - use idle time to complete deferred work
     1. keep preloaded data to a minimum so that your app loads fast, and use idle time to load remaining data
-    2. deferred work should be grouped into blocks of about 50ms - should  user begin interacting - then the highest priority is to respect to the user
+    2. deferred work should be grouped into blocks of about 50ms - should  user begin interacting - then the highest priority is to respond to the user
       - to allow for <100 ms response, the app must yield control back to main thread every 50ms so that it can execute its pixel pipeline, react to user input, etc.
   - eliminate/defer uneccesary downloads on app load
   - ensure each resource has compression, caching, minification, etc.